A Birth Records Search - Where to Look?

 So Many Locations - Don't Miss Any

 A birth records search may be done in many different locations and sources.
-So here's help on where to look for such information.

 Church Records

-In some cases that means a birth records search through the church records of the church your ancestor attended.
-You may have to hunt for those.
 Old churches have closed, and their records moved to the denomination's archives which are housed somewhere.
 Finding them can be a challenge both as to the physical location, and then the specific records.
-Most old church records have not been indexed, so there is a lot of thumbing through old birth registration pages involved here.

 More on Church Records